devChrisMena/DOT-NYC/README.md

 ### Description

 Create an application that would capture the sentiment of customers automatically and efficiently, thus reducing the resources needed in order to complete this task.
 Automatically fetch text from DOT’s Twitter and Instagram.
-Classify the opinion(positive, negative and neutral) of the text using NLP techniques
+Classify the opinion(positive, negative and neutral) of the text using NLP techniques.

 ### App Evaluation